RayJune/indexeddb-crud/README.md

 function doSomething(dataArr) {
   console.log(dataArr);
 }

+// If you have only 1 objectSotre, suggest use the default storeName DB.getAll(doSomething);

-var storeName = 'list';
+// or pass storeName explicitly var storeName = 'list';
 DB.getAll(doSomething, storeName);
-// or use the default storeName DB.getAll(doSomething);
 ```

 #### removeItem(key, successCallback?, storeName?)